Not going backwards is advancement, of a sort. And man should learn to walk before he can dance – Alexander Pope.

 Whether beginner level, intermediate level or advanced level: you will invariably find a feature film adapted to your abilities and aspirations for dance; your desires and your artistic tastes.
 And unlike our movie inspiration above, you can dance like no one is watching (until you hit the big stage, that is!).

-You don’t have to aspire to be a famous dancer to learn though, many people get lots of satisfaction from dancing with no other motive other than to learn the art and enjoy themselves on the dancefloor.
-And, with the new series of Strictly Come Dancing on the horizon, now couldn’t be a better time for a novice to start dancing!
+You don't have to aspire to be a famous dancer to learn though, many people get lots of satisfaction from dancing with no other motive other than to learn the art and enjoy themselves on the dancefloor.
+And, with the new series of Strictly Come Dancing on the horizon, now couldn't be a better time for a novice to start taking dance classes near me!
 With their support week by week, you too could get your dancing shoes on and attempt a range of new dances.

 Should you be preparing for a performance in dance, a dancing party or even a ball, there are dozens of films to inspire your dance moves.
 We've covered just a few of the famous films, but don't forget that there are a hundred more films that can offer you inspiration in the area of dance.
 When searching for a film, remember that it doesn't necessarily have to be centred around life on the dancefloor, some films may only have one or two dancing scenes but these could be sensational and the biggest inspiration to a keen dancer.
 As Johnny from Dirty Dancing says, you feel the music when you dance so remember that it as much about the way it makes you feel as it is about the way it looks!